x13machine/chds/README.md

 # CHDS
 Coinmarketcap historical data Scraper

-Designed for Ubuntu, shouldn't be too hard to get working on any other distro.
+Designed for Ubuntu, shouldn't be too hard to get working on any other Linux Distro.

 ## Install